Last updated Mar. 13, 2023 by Charles Zemub

 In addition to being patient and good with people, air traffic controllers must have excellent verbal and written communication skills and the ability to work well in teams.

-As a dental hygienist, you have the chance to be part of your patient’s healthcare team.
-You’ll help patients maintain good oral health by preventing gum disease and cavities.
+As a dental hygienist, you can be part of your patient’s healthcare team.
+You’ll help patients maintain oral health by preventing gum disease and cavities.

 This can involve educating them about proper brushing and flossing techniques, as well as making sure they get the necessary dental care when it’s needed.